Hello, world

 |

-With any luck, the security group and the service should now create successfully when we run terraform apply
+With any luck, the service should now create successfully when we run terraform apply

 !
 We’re not done yet, but this calls for a celebration.